How Wheeling Fire deals with traffic projects

 ” With us being able to see those traffic cameras we have a real good advantage to know where those back ups are before they even go out the door.”Larry Helms – Wheeling Fire Chief

-Captain Dave Harmon says these traffic conditions are no different then if there was a accident on I-70 and the road had to be shut down.
+Captain Dave Harmon says these traffic conditions are no different then if there was an accident on I-70 and the road had to be shut down.

 He reminds drivers to be aware and to move to the side when emergency vehicles are coming through.